co-cddo/open-standards/docs/_meetings/2016‐04‐25-open-standards-board.md

+---
+layout: page
+title: 2016-04-25 Open Standards Board
+permalink: /meetings/2016-04-25-open-standards-board
+---

 The Board met to consider:

 1. Proposals for two challenges :
    * public emergency alert messaging
    * publishing vacancies online
 2. A redrafted challenge for understanding government information.
 3. A fast track in the open standards process for certain standards.